webplatform/docs/concepts/programming/javascript/core_objects/index.md

 <code>Function</code> objects are evaluated each time they are used.
 This is less efficient than declaring a function and calling it within your code, because declared functions are compiled.

 In addition to defining functions as described here, you can also use the [http://docs.webplatform.org/en-US/docs/JavaScript/Reference/Statements/function <code>function</code> statement] and the function expression.
-See the [http://docs.webplatform.org/en-US/docs/JavaScript/Reference JavaScript Reference] for more information.
+See the [[/js|JavaScript Reference]] for more information.

 The following code assigns a function to the variable <code>setBGColor</code>.
 This function sets the current document's background color.